thirionlogan/snack-fund/README.md

   - Commitment Phase: The tasks will be assigned to the programmers, and the time it takes to complete will be estimated.
   - Steering Phase: The tasks are performed, and the result is matched with the original user story.

 The purpose of the Planning Game is to guide the product into delivery.
 Instead of predicting the exact dates of when deliverables will be needed and produced, which is challenging to do, it aims to "steer the project" into delivery using a straightforward approach.
-The Planning Game approach has also been adopted by non-software projects and teams in the context of business agility.
+Non-software projects and teams have also adopted the Planning Game approach in the context of business agility.

 #### **Release planning**